lakshh1928/System-Info-Collector/Readme.md

 # The admin can run a playbook to:
 - Copy the sysinfo.sh script from the repo to a target machine.
 - Execute the script remotely.
 - Print system information (CPU, memory, disk, uptime, etc.) of the user’s machine.
+In there system.